Khrystofor Baranovsky

+Early life

-He was born in the village of Nemyryntsi, Berdychiv uyezd, in the Kiev Governorate of the Russian Empire (in present-day Ruzhyn, in the Zhytomyr Oblast of Ukraine).
+Baranovsky was born in the village of Nemyryntsi, Berdychiv Raion, in the Kiev Governorate of the Russian Empire (in the former Ruzhyn Raion, in the Zhytomyr Oblast of Ukraine).
+He was born to a peasant family.
+He did not earn a general education, but his financial talent made him the leader of the Ukrainian cooperative movement.
+In December 1913, Baranovsky was admitted to the International Co-operative Alliance.

+Career

+Prior to World War I he established the Soyuzbank in Kiev.
+In 1917, with Fedir Kryzhanivsky Baranovsky established the Ukrainbank and became its head director.
+In 1919, he chaired the board of the Central Ukrainian cooperative union - Central.

 Baranovsky held the chair of the General Secretariat together with Volodymyr Vynnychenko (Secretary of Internal Affairs).
 He did not have any political affiliation.
-Baranovsky was born in a peasant family.
-He did not earn a general education, but his Financial Talent made him the leader of the Ukrainian cooperative movement.
-In December 1913, Baranovsky was admitted to the International Co-operative Alliance.

-Prior to World War I he established the Soyuzbank in Kiev.
-In 1917 with Fedir Kryzhanivsky Baranovsky established the Ukrainbank and became its head director.
-Since 1919 he chaired the board of the Central Ukrainian cooperative union - Central.
-In 1920, Baranovsky emigrated to South America where he died some 20 years later.
+In 1921, Baranovsky emigrated to South America where he died about 20 years later in 1941.